iAbhishek91/google-cloud/Landscape&Design/02-cloud-shell.md

 ## Operation

 - Cloud shell opens the current activated project as a directory.
-Projects are like users on this VMs. (we can store up to 5 gb of data)
+Projects are like users on this VMs. (we can **store up to 5 gb** of data)
   - execute `pwd` and the output will be `/home/name`.
 - We can also change the project mentioned.
 - From cloud shell we can launch the code editor.
 From the menu above cloud shell.
+- In build **Web preview** functionality.

 ## What we can do using cloud editor